exasol/exasol-test-setup-abstraction-java/doc/user_guide/setup_project_with_cloud_resources.md

 # Setting up a Project With AWS Resources

+⚠️ This setup is deprecated as the Exasol AMI image is not available any more in AWS ⚠️

 In this guide I will explain how to configure a project to run tests with resources on AWS.

 ## CI Isolation